Navigation

 The kernel behind every type

 Every .check call runs the MLTT type-checking kernel.
-When you write Port.check 8080, the kernel elaborates 8080 into a term, type-checks it, and returns a boolean.
+When you write TargetClass.check "module", the kernel elaborates "module" into a term, type-checks it, and returns a boolean.
 This is not a separate system — it is what .check does.

 You can also write verified implementations using HOAS combinators: